smcatala/opgp-proxy/README.md

 by providing a corresponding list of `OpgpKey.hash` reference strings in `opts.keys.sign`.

-At least one public encoding key and one private signing key must be included.
+At least one public encoding key and one unlocked private signing key must be included.

 ### syntax
 ```typescript